freenas/freenas-docs/userguide/intro.rst

   caches), *Uncompressed* (bytes of data stored in ARC caches before compression), and *Ratio* (ratio of uncompressed data to total ARC size).

+* The hardware watchdog has been reenabled for recent firmware versions of AsrockRack C2750D4I.
+The BMC bug which required watchdog to be disabled is resolved with the 00.30.00 or newer BMC firmware version.

 * Several dozen DDNS providers have been added to :menuselection:`Services --> DDNS`.